Argue for robustness

 function returns None, then the second is never called and None is returned for

 the whole expression.
-Let’s see this in an example using foobar
+Let’s see this in an example using foobar and

-as input:
+0 as input:

-functions are evaluated.
+of the other following foobar functions are evaluated.
 Cool right?

 Another infix operator to the rescue (|=)